Chapter 16: Asset Management & Caching Strategies

 </IfModule>

-A professional application requires a professional strategy for managing its assets.
-By combining a secure, asynchronous file uploader for user-generated content with a robust browser-caching strategy for static files, we have created a system that is both secure and performant.
-The case study in this chapter demonstrated a complete, end-to-end workflow that gives you full control over the entire lifecycle of a user-uploaded file.
+> A professional application requires a professional strategy for managing its assets.
+By combining a secure, asynchronous file uploader for user-generated content with a multi-layered caching strategy, we have created a system that is both secure and performant, giving us full control over the entire lifecycle of an asset.